 - CDT in Integrated Photonic and Electronic Systems (IPES) a joint course with University College London (UCL).
 Students from UCL and Cambridge can choose modules from both institutions in the first year.
 Students are awarded an MRes at the end of the first year.

-- CDT in Future Infrastructure and the Built Environment - new for October 2014
+- CDT in Future Infrastructure and the Built Environment

-- CDT in Gas Turbine Aerodynamics – in partnership with Universities of Oxford and Loughborough - new for October 2014
+- CDT in Gas Turbine Aerodynamics – in partnership with Universities of Oxford and Loughborough

-- CDT in Graphene Technology - new for October 2014
+- CDT in Graphene Technology

 - Nano Science & Technology Doctoral Training Centre Cambridge (NanoDTC) is an interdisciplinary PhD program involving several departments, including Engineering, Chemistry, Materials Science and Physics.
 Near the end of the first year students take part in defining their own PhD projects with 1st and 2nd supervisors from different disciplines.

 - CDT in Computational Methods for Material Science - Department of Physics led cross-disciplinary CDT, including Chemistry, Physics, Materials and Engineering